sympy/sympy/doc/src/modules/solvers/solveset.rst

 How are symbolic parameters handled in solveset?
 ------------------------------------------------

- Solveset is in its initial phase of development as of now, so the symbolic parameters aren't handled well for all the cases, but some work has been done in this regard to depict our ideology towards symbolic parameters.
+ Solveset is in its initial phase of development, so the symbolic parameters aren't handled well for all the cases, but some work has been done in this regard to depict our ideology towards symbolic parameters.
 As an example, consider the solving of `|x| = n` for real `x`, where `n` is a symbolic parameter.
 Solveset returns the value of `x` considering the domain of the symbolic parameter `n` as well:

  .. math:: ([0, \infty) \cap \{n\}) \cup ((-\infty, 0] \cap \{-n\}).